Israelistic/simfinder/README.md

 ```
 to build and install a release version of simfinder.

+> **NOTE:** If you do not want to install the binaries, you could `cargo build` from the project root,
+then find the binary under the generated `targets` directory, or simply run a debug copy of the application by replacing `simfinder` with `cargo run --` in the usage guide when in the root directory of the project.

 ## Uninstall

 When your done with all this tool has to offer, just run: